 Enforcement of the ULEZ will be based on the declared emissions of the vehicle rather than the age.
-Generally speaking, ULEZ-compliant petrol cars are those registered after 2005.
+Generally speaking, petrol cars that meet the emissions standards are those registered after 2005.
 However cars that meet the ULEZ standards have been available since 2000.

 For diesel vans the Euro 6 standard was mandated for all new vehicles sold from September 2016.
-Our compliance checker will allow you to check whether any second-hand vehicle purchased is compliant.
+Our compliance checker will allow you to check whether any second-hand vehicle purchased meets the ULEZ standard.

 Your vehicle may also be subject to the Congestion Charge and/or T-Charge.
 This is a daily charge for driving a vehicle within the charging zone between 07:00 and 18:00, Monday to Friday (two-wheeled vehicles are not affected).